Bio

 Another friend is Johnny McDaid (Snow Patrol) and this friendship resulted in Jimmy doing backing vocals on an Ed Sheeran track (here).

-Over the years he’s talked many times about his love of Movies and has attended a lot of London Premieres over the years.
+Over the years he’s talked many times about his love of Movies and has attended a lot of London Premieres.
 Sometimes he’s there as an invited guest (to aid with publicity) and sometimes to support friends who write screenplays or star in films themselves.
 See the Movie fan tag.

 Author / Writer